 The menu has a variety of dishes, so there’s something for everyone.
-Don’t miss out on checking what specials are happening on their chalkboard, always worth a look.
+Also, don’t miss out on checking what specials are happening on their chalkboard; always worth a look.

 First and foremost, Gilbert’s 17th Street Grill is a burger joint to me.
-When the Sun-Sentinel’s Online Reader’s Poll crowned Gilbert’s Best Burger it confirmed that thought.
+So when the Sun-Sentinel’s Online Reader’s Poll crowned Gilbert’s Best Burger, it confirmed that thought.

 The burger was great, a solid burger.
 It was thick steakhouse-type with a very beefy taste.
-The main thing I took away from my first Gilbert’s burger was how juicy it was
+The main thing I took away from my first Gilbert’s burger was how juicy it is.

-After multiple visits over the years, it is imperative that you MUST have the Havarti Burger (8 oz.
-Certified Angus Beef Burger topped with bacon, & Havarti cheese between two toasted English Muffins with garlic butter).
+After multiple visits over the years, you MUST have the Havarti Burger (8 oz.
+Certified Angus Beef Burger topped with bacon & Havarti cheese between two toasted English Muffins with garlic butter).

-The wings are available in either grilled or fried versions, tossed or not in a variety of sauces.
+The wings are either grilled or fried versions, tossed or not in various sauces.
 I’m partial to the fried wings tossed in hot sauce or the sauceless grill wings with a side of blue cheese.

-The Jumbo Kosher Hot dog, Panko Breaded Chicken Tenders, and Ribs are also good options as your main meal if you’re not gonna do the burger thing.
+The Jumbo Kosher Hot dog, Panko Breaded Chicken Tenders, and Ribs are also good options as your main meal if you’re not going to do the burger thing.

-On the dessert side, there are Little Gilbert’s Kitchen Sink Cookies which are just as the name implies cookies topped with everything under the sun.
+There are Little Gilbert’s Kitchen Sink Cookies on the dessert side, which are just as the name implies, cookies topped with everything under the sun.

 Lenore’s Key Lime Pie and Hot Apple Cobbler round out the must-have sweets on the menu.
 You can’t go wrong with any of these.